-Here we go with good news from Oris.
-It’s the coldest time of winter and the Northern hemisphere is covered in a thick blanket of snow, but diving season never ends around the globe, so the Swiss watchmaker doesn’t lose anything by introducing this masterpiece now, when Summer is all the rage down under.
+Here we go again with good news from Oris.
+It’s the coldest time of winter and the Northern hemisphere is covered in a thick blanket of snow, but diving season never ends around the globe, so the Swiss watchmaker doesn’t lose anything by introducing this masterpiece now when Summer is all the rage down under.
 As its name directly states, this new Oris Aquis Depth Gauge (Ref.
-733 7675 4154) professional-grade automatic diving watch comes equipped with an ingeniously crafted non-mechanical depth meter, which is good for the crushing depths of up to 100 meters!
+733 7675 4154) professional-grade automatic diver comes equipped with an ingeniously crafted non-mechanical depth meter, which is good for the crushing depths of up to 100 meters!

-Judging by the drawing that accompanied their press release, the extremely sapphire crystal that protects the inner workings of the timekeeper from sea water is not only treated with many layers of antireflective coating (which is sort of expected from a watch that costs more than $3500 USD,) but features a special milled channel that makes the depth gauge actually work without a single mechanical part that could jam, break or simply stuck at a the most inconvenient moment that a professional diver could imagine (as guys in the Navy like to say “if something can go wrong, it will go wrong”.)
+Judging by the drawing that accompanied their press release, the extremely sapphire crystal that protects the inner workings from seawater is not only treated with many layers of anti-reflective coating (which is sort of expected from a watch that costs more than $3500 USD,) but features a special milled channel that makes the depth gauge actually work without a single mechanical part that could jam, break or simply stuck at a the most inconvenient moment that a professional diver could imagine (as guys in the Navy like to say “if something can go wrong, it will go wrong”.)

 The main benefit of such a solution is that there no moving parts in this gauge and the only thing you have to worry about is dirt that may eventually clog the tiny tube.

-Like many recently introduced divers, the Oris Aquis Depth Gauge has its 46 millimeter steel body equipped with a unidirectional rotating ceramic bezel.
-Not only extremely scratch resistant, the material also makes the white markings on the diving scale look even more contrast and vivid.
+Like many recently introduced divers, the Oris Aquis Depth Gauge has its 46-millimeter steel body equipped with a unidirectional rotating ceramic bezel.
+Not only extremely scratch-resistant, but the material also makes the white markings on the diving scale look even more contrast and vivid.

-Since there was no need to modify the stock Oris 733 self-winding movement, which is based on the well-known Sellita SW200 ebauche, the Swiss watchmaker managed to keep the price of the timekeeper very low: so far, they plan to sell the timepiece at CHF 3500, which is around $3850 USD at current exchange rate.
+Since there was no need to modify the stock Oris 733 self-winding movement, which is based on the Sellita SW200 blank caliber, the Swiss watchmaker managed to keep the price low: so far, they plan to sell the timepiece at CHF 3500, which is around $3850 USD at the current exchange rate.

 For the price, you get the watch itself, as well as their traditional waterproof gift box that includes a spare stainless steel bracelet and all the tools needed to change the straps when needed.